Cerebral Aneurysm

 A cerebral aneurysm, also called a brain aneurysm, is a weakening in the outer wall of a blood vessel in the brain.
 The weak spot can potentially fill with blood and balloon outward.
 In addition to pressing on nearby nerves and brain tissues, a bulging aneurysm can potentially burst and spill blood into the surrounding area (hemorrhage).
 A ruptured cerebral aneurysm is a medical emergency that can disrupt the delivery of essential oxygen to the brain and lead to a life-threatening stroke.

 The team in Tampa General Hospital’s renowned Neuroscience Institute and Skull Base Surgery Center offers world-class care for patients with cerebral aneurysms and other complex brain conditions.
-In recognition of our outstanding outcomes, TGH has earned the prestigious “high performing” designation for Neurology and Neurosurgery from U.S. News & World Report for 2023-24.
+In recognition of our outstanding outcomes, TGH has been named in the Top 10% in the Nation for Neurology & Neurosurgery from U.S. News & World Report for 2024-25.

 Cerebral Aneurysm Causes